geekrelief/gdnim/README.md

 ## Tips ##
  - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
 Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.
+If the app is crashing when trying to reload, try force rebuilding the component `./build -f comp_name` or deleting the dll and rebuilding.

 ## Implementation details ##